Diameter of Pipe for Head Loss due to Friction in Viscous Flow Solution

 How to Calculate Diameter of Pipe for Head Loss due to Friction in Viscous Flow?

-Diameter of Pipe for Head Loss due to Friction in Viscous Flow calculator uses Diameter of Pipe = (4*Coefficient of Friction*Length of Pipe*Average Velocity^2)/(Loss of Head*2*[g]) to calculate the Diameter of Pipe, The Diameter of pipe for head loss due to friction in viscous flow formula is known while considering the coefficient of friction, average velocity, length, and loss of head.
-Diameter of Pipe is denoted by Dpipe symbol.
+Diameter of Pipe for Head Loss due to Friction in Viscous Flow calculator uses Diameter of Pipe = (4*Coefficient of Friction*Length of Pipe*Average Velocity^2)/(Loss of Head*2*[g]) to calculate the Diameter of Pipe, Diameter of Pipe for Head Loss due to Friction in Viscous Flow can be determined using the Darcy-Weisbach equation.
+This relationship indicates that head loss due to friction is directly proportional to the length of the pipe, the fluid velocity squared, and the friction factor, and inversely proportional to the pipe diameter.
+Diameter of Pipe is denoted by Dp symbol.

 How to calculate Diameter of Pipe for Head Loss due to Friction in Viscous Flow using this online calculator?
-To use this online calculator for Diameter of Pipe for Head Loss due to Friction in Viscous Flow, enter Coefficient of Friction friction), Length of Pipe (L), Average Velocity (vavg) & Loss of Head (hL) and hit the calculate button.
+To use this online calculator for Diameter of Pipe for Head Loss due to Friction in Viscous Flow, enter Coefficient of Friction f), Length of Pipe (L), Average Velocity (va) & Loss of Head (hL) and hit the calculate button.
 Here is how the Diameter of Pipe for Head Loss due to Friction in Viscous Flow calculation can be explained with given input values -> 1.202317 = (4*0.4*3*6.5^2)/(8.6*2*[g]).

 FAQ